 So, start your pursuit now.
 Let nothing stand in your way.

 STH would always be there to extend a hand when you need one.
 Good luck, dear readers!
 Go get that job you want!

-Author: This useful article is written by STH team member and the software testing expert Swati Seela.
+Author: This useful article is written by the STH team member and the Software Testing expert Swati Seela.